 “Hotel Central” is quite a misnomer for a hotel name, since the Hotel Central Boquete Panama is anything but central.
-You’ll have to walk a good 15 minutes uphill from the centre of town before you reach the hotel.
+You’ll have to walk a good 15 minutes uphill from the center of Boquete town before you reach the hotel.

 From the outside, with garish yellow paintwork and an odd structure, the place looks more like an office block than a hotel.

-The reception is bizaarly located in an over-priced downstairs coffee shop.
+The reception is bizarrely located in an over-priced downstairs coffee shop.

 The room we were given was the narrowest hotel room we have ever experienced.
 At less than 3 meters wide by 3 meters long, with windows along the length of one side, it was like sleeping in a cross between a railway carriage and a goldfish bowl.